 For a guide to what else is on in London in September 2014, click here.

-Friday 7th February 2014 would have been Charles Dickens’ 202nd birthday (not that anyone lives anywhere near that long, obviously!).
-Nearly two centuries after his first works were published, the author is still considered a legend in the literary world and is still read by millions across the world in many different languages.
+Nearly two centuries after Charles Dickens’ first works were published, the author is still considered a legend in the literary world and is still read by millions across the world in many different languages.

-Many visitors (and residents) come to London in search of Dickens every year.
+Many visitors (and residents) come to London in search of Charles Dickens every year.
 Sadly, many of the locales he frequented or wrote about are long gone, but there are still some homes in existence and sites for those wanting to make a Dickensian pilgrimage.
 Metro Girl has composed a list of where to find your own Dickens experience.
-To help you find them, we have marked some on the map below.
+To help you find them, some have been marked on the map below.

 - Charles Dickens Museum